bitovi/canjs.com/_posts/2014-07-24-brightroll-case-study.markdown

 Specifically, we found Angular and Ember to both be too opinionated; additionally, Angular’s performance with the large data sets we were using was sub-par.
 We also considered Backbone, but it was insufficient for our needs because it is essentially a model layer that doesn’t handle templating and live binding.

 In order to create a proving ground for CanJS, we initially built out a number of internal tools and UIs.
-This allowed us to internally explore all that it had to offer and allow us a more nuanced approach to designing our architecture.
+This allowed us to internally explore all that it had to offer and allowed us a more nuanced approach to designing our architecture.
 Then, we used what was learned to build the Console.
 The application runs as a single-page web application, and supports deep linking into a heavily data-driven UI.
 Typical users will open the app in their browser and keep it open all day, placing orders and reporting on outcomes as their video advertising campaigns run.

 ### Development With CanJS